 This means that legitimate businesses that happened to share a short spammer code may have their offers and promotional messages blocked – and they won’t even know why.

 Eliminating shared short codes will address this issue, as each business entity must purchase and run its own short code without sharing it with others.
 This, in turn, enhances the reliability and deliverability of short SMS code messages.

 The final, and perhaps most important, reason for eliminating shared short codes is innovation in 10DLC (10-digit long code) messaging.
 The CTIA (Cellular Telecommunications and Internet Association) has decided that as long as a 10DLC number follows a set of rules, A2P (Application to Person) Enterprise Messaging may be transmitted.

 Txtra began offering 10DLC (in addition to our dedicated short codes), in 2019 or beyond, allowing businesses to send promotional SMS text messages using a traditional 10-digit number – with no expensive shortc ode required.

 What should I do if I use the Shared Short Code?

-To ensure uninterrupted marketing messages, you should switch to a provider that offers dedicated shortcodes of 10DLC.
+To ensure uninterrupted marketing messages, you should switch to a SMS provider that offers dedicated short codes or 10DLC.